survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 In order to consume the test version, your users will have to use `npm i <your package name>@alpha`.

-T> It can be useful to utilize `npm link` during development.
-That will allow you to use a development version of your library from some other context.
+T> It can be useful to utilize [npm link](https://docs.npmjs.com/cli/link) during development.
+It allows you to link a package as a globally available symbolic link within your system.
 Node.js will resolve to the linked version unless local `node_modules` happens to contain a version.
-If you want to remove the link, use `npm unlink`.
+If you want to remove the link, you should use `npm unlink` or `npm unlink <package>`.

 ### On Naming Packages